-NEET 2017 Faqs – Central Board of Secondary Education (CBSE) has issued the information brochure of National Eligibility Entrance Test (NEET) for the session 2017.
-There are various new elements that have been added this year for NEET, like the test paper will be provided in 10 languages including Hindi and English, the upper age limit for NEET will be 25 years, the number of attempts has been restricted to 3 times etc. Previous year NEET was held in a lot of chaos and confusions.
-For this session, conducting body has tried to provide all the information regarding registration, eligibility, exam and all other details.
-The application form of NEET 2017 is available from January 31, 2017, in online mode, the last date to submit the form is March 1, 2017.
+NEET 2017 Faqs – Central Board of Secondary Education (CBSE) conducted National Eligibility Entrance Test on May 7, 2017 in pen paper mode.
+In this session, there were various new elements that have been added for NEET, like the test paper was provided in 10 languages including Hindi and English, the number of attempts are restricted to 3 times etc. Previous year NEET was held in a lot of chaos and confusions.
+For this session, conducting body tried to provide all the information regarding registration, eligibility, exam and all other details.
 For the convenience of the student, frequently asked question related to NEET 2017 is being answered in this article.

 NEET 2017 Faqs (Frequently Asked Question)